Real Estate Careers

 - Generate referral business from past clients at high rates

-- Specialize in specific markets or property types where they develop deep expertise
+- Specialize in specific markets or property types where they have real depth

-The agents who earn little are usually those who expected the license to generate business automatically, didn't invest in lead generation, or couldn't sustain the income uncertainty of commission-only work during the building phase.
+The agents who earn little are usually those who expected the license to generate business automatically, did not invest in lead generation, or could not sustain the income uncertainty of commission-only work during the building phase.

 The South Florida income advantage

-South Florida's median home prices significantly above the national average create a genuine income multiplier for agents here.
-A transaction count that would produce $80,000/year in a median-priced Midwest market produces $140,000–$180,000/year in Palm Beach or Broward — for the same number of closings.
+South Florida's median home prices are well above the national average, which creates a real income multiplier for agents here.
+A transaction count that would produce $80,000 per year in a median-priced Midwest market produces $140,000-$180,000 per year in Palm Beach or Broward County for the same number of closings.
 The work is similar; the commission dollars are larger.

 The honest caveat: the first two years are hard

-The agents who make it through that period — and keep building — can develop genuinely excellent incomes in one of the country's most dynamic real estate markets.
-If you're considering a career in South Florida real estate, talk to our team for an honest perspective on what to expect.
+The agents who make it through that period and keep building can develop genuinely strong incomes in one of the country's most active real estate markets.
+If you are considering a career in South Florida real estate, talk to our team for an honest perspective on what to expect.
 Also see our guide on starting a real estate career young.